BIGslu/.github/.github/PULL_REQUEST_TEMPLATE/R_pull_request_template.md

-*This template is for pull requests made to R packages.*
+---
+name: R package
+about: Pull request related to R packages
+title: ''
+assignees: ''

+---

 **Describe the purpose of these changes**
 A clear and concise description of what the bug or feature request this pull request addresses.
 Link to a current GitHub issue if available.